 The CLARITY Core Study will likewise assess the potential for BPA to cause health effects, but over a longer time-period of exposure.
 Rats began exposure to BPA while in the womb, and exposure to BPA continued over their entire lifetime after birth.

 In addition, the CLARITY program has funded research at 13 academic centers to further explore potential health effects from BPA.

-The CLARITY core study has been conducted by FDA researchers at an FDA laboratory.
-The methodology for conducting the CLARITY core study is consistent with established testing guidelines and the study was conducted according to Good Laboratory Practice requirements to ensure study quality.
+The CLARITY Core Study was conducted by FDA researchers at FDA’s National Center for Toxicological Research.
+The methodology for conducting the CLARITY Core Study is consistent with established testing guidelines and the study was conducted according to Good Laboratory Practice requirements to ensure study quality.

 The draft report will next be peer-reviewed by an expert panel that has been organized by the U.S. National Toxicology Program (NTP), which is the government entity that funded the study.
 The peer-review process will include a public meeting of the peer-review panel at which the panel will discuss its findings.

 It is expected that the report will then be finalized and the study will also be published in the scientific literature.
 The timeline for these steps is not yet known.